fbpx

 In a word, the answer is Yes!

-Outsourcing your visual content is, in many cases, a far more cost-effective solution, but it depends on who you choose to work with.
+Outsourcing content is, in many cases, a far more cost-effective solution, but it depends on who you choose to work with.

 Small freelance set-ups can often not offer a reasonable solution, as a majority are geared towards small, bespoke events and photoshoots (such as weddings).
 Many are solo professionals and if you have larger projects it can be a bit of a stretch.